-Respondents' perception of the level of their asthma control Respondents' self-reported data on the key parameters of asthma control More than a quarter (28%) indicated that they believe their asthma is 'controlled'; 20% indicated that it is 'very well controlled' More than one-third (38%) reported that it is only 'moderately controlled'.
-As high as 60% of the respondents indicated that they have trouble sleeping due to their asthma symptoms.
-Nearly one-third (31%) of the respondents indicated that they use rescue inhaler more than 4 times a week Half of all the respondents indicated that they use rescue inhaler before exercise.
-Nearly two-thirds (65%) of the respondents indicated that in the past 12-months, their asthma symptoms prevented them from participating in outdoor and/or physical activities.
-Only 6% of the survey respondents reported that they believe their asthma is not controlled.
-More than one-third (36%) of the respondents indicated that in the past 12-months, their asthma symptoms caused them to be absent from work or school.
+Respondents' self-reported data on the key parameters of asthma control

+- > As high as 60% of the respondents indicated that they have trouble sleeping due to their asthma symptoms. - Nearly one-third (31%) of the respondents indicated that they use rescue inhaler more than 4 times a week - > Half of all the respondents indicated that they use rescue inhaler before exercise. - Nearly two-thirds (65%) of the respondents indicated that in the past 12-months, their asthma symptoms prevented them from participating in outdoor and/or physical activities. - More than one-third (36%) of the respondents indicated that in the past 12-months, their asthma symptoms caused them to be absent from work or school.